 1985 - The Richard G. Schaub House, Indian River Shores FL.
 25 pyramid shaped roof sections.
 Featured in the Vero Beach Press Journal, 7/21/85.
 Was to be part of 83 homesites in an 80-acre architectural showcase community.
 Status unknown.

 1985 - The James L. Kahn House, 56 Hawthorne Drive, Lima OH.
 Featured in Architectural Record Houses of 1986.
 Structural engineer, Kraas and Mok; photo, Mick Hales.
-Sold in 2014 for the first time to Ashok and Pavithra Tripuraneni.
+Sold in 2014 to Ashok and Pavithra Tripuraneni.

 1987 - The Eugenie Voorhees Renovation, 47 Orange Street, Nantucket MA.
 Original house 1750.
 Won a 2003 AIA Washington Award.
 Sold in 1999 to DPL/Neil Millman.
 Sold in 2008 to Trevilian Station LLC.

 1987 - The Mendoza House, aka Island House, aka Casa Fiesta, La Romana, Dominican Republic.
 Available for rent.
 Needs verification.

 1987 - aka House on the Gulf, somewhere Florida.
 Status unknown.